 This includes rules cracking down on “bad business practices” like publishing fake reviews or complicated subscription frameworks that make it difficult for customers to unsubscribe.
 The draft bill will also address prepayment schemes like Christmas savings clubs — which the UK Government says will need to be insured or shored up through trust accounts to make sure the money of customers is 100% safe.

 Finally, the rules are set to create a new competition regime with the idea of making markets for consumer goods and services “more competitive”.
-This includes handing new rules to the Competition and Markets Authority (CMA) more powers to crack down on bad businesses ripping off consumers.
+This includes handing new rules to the Competition and Markets Authority (CMA) to provide it with more powers to crack down on bad businesses ripping off consumers.

 Translation: UK companies that run subscription-based services, savings clubs, or other cash-based consumer services are going to have to take a long, hard look at their offerings to ensure they’ll be accepted by the CMA.